Sector policies and plans Ngā kaupapahere me ngā mahere o te rāngai

 The Government is progressing work on the Agricultural Compounds and Veterinary Medicines Act 1997 (ACVM Act) and Hazardous Substances and New Organisms Act 1996 (HSNO Act) to:

-The Ministry for Regulation is also reviewing the ACVM Act and HSNO Act to improve access to new agricultural and horticultural products.
-The Ministry for Regulation will provide its recommendations to Cabinet in early 2025.
+The Ministry for Regulation reviewed the ACVM Act and HSNO Act to improve access to new agricultural and horticultural products.
+The Ministry for Regulation provided its recommendations to Cabinet in early 2025, and the Ministry for Primary Industries and the Ministry for the Environment are developing an Omnibus Bill that amends both the ACVM and HSNO Acts to address a number of these recommendations.
+It is anticipated that the Omnibus Bill will be introduced to the House in early 2026.

-18 International food safety standards are coordinated through the Codex Alimentarius Commission, in which New Zealand is an active participant.
+23 International food safety standards are set by the Codex Alimentarius Commission, in which New Zealand is an active participant.

 Currently, farmers have a range of ways to estimate emissions, but many of these measures differ in the results they give.
 For farmers, standardisation will provide a consistent foundation to inform their investment in new technology.
 For processors, it will increase confidence in their greenhouse gas reporting.